jina-ai/jina/README.md

   - Improved engineering efficiency thanks to the Jina AI ecosystem, so you can focus on innovating with the data applications you build.
   - Free CPU/GPU hosting via [Jina AI Cloud](https://cloud.jina.ai).

+Jina value proposition can be found quite similar to FastAPI, however there are some fundamental differences

+ **Data structure & Communication Protocols**
+  - FastAPI communication relies on Pydantic and Jina relies on [DocArray](https://github.com/docarray/docarray) allowing Jina to support multiple protocols to expose its services.

+ **Advanced orchestration and scaling capabilities**
+  - Jina allows to deploy applications formed by multiple microservices that can be containerized and scaled independently.
+  - Jina allows you to easily containerize and orchestrate your services easily providing concurrency and scalability.

+ **Journey to the cloud**
+  - Jina aims to provide a smooth transition from your local development using [DocArray](https://github.com/docarray/docarray) to your local serving using Jina orchestration layer to having production-ready services by using Kubernetes capacity to orchestrate the lifetime of containers.
+  - By using [Jina AI Cloud](https://cloud.jina.ai) you have access to scalable and serverless deployments of your applications in one command.

 <!-- end jina-description -->

 <p align="center">